Image3

 Olive oil is more than an ingredient.
 It’s a way of life!
 From Italy to Maghreb, people use olive oil for cooking, salad dressing, some even use it in their hair, and legend says some people use it to treat wounds.

 Jokes aside, there are different olive oil types, and the most common question is: “Which olive oil is best for cooking?”
+Stay tuned and discover the tips and expert advice for choosing the right olive oil for your taste.

 The Different Types of Olive Oil and Why Use Them